vvennela/vvennela/README.md

 - 🔭 Currently Working on enterprise grade LLM & RAG applications.
 - 😤 Learning about AI/ML and their applications, specifically the theoretical research behind it.
 - 🤩 Looking to work on exciting projects with exciting people, especially in the AI/ML space.
+- Working on solving imperfect games with artificial reasoning!
 - 🦾 You can reach me at vishnupratikvennelakanti [at] gmail [dot] com.

 I'm a big fan of chess and 4X games so if you'd like to play please reach out!